banditpig/wpblog/_posts/2017-08-25-the-root-of-the-problem-part-1.md

 And to 2 decimals we have 23.68.

 The key thing to note is that on the first pass we square the value in the result and then subtract values and on subsequent passes we double the result and subtract values.
-If you try a few examples with pen and paper it should become clear and in the next post I'll work through an implementation in Haskell.
+If you try a few examples with pen and paper it should become clear and in the <a href="http://gitcommit.co.uk/2017/09/15/the-root-of-the-problem-part-2/">next post</a> I'll work through an implementation in Haskell.

 Thanks for reading!